Expanding possibilities in Cognitive and Social Sciences Research

 Online Multiplayer studies have been made possible by 4 aspects of functionality coming together:

-Multiplayer Tool: Gorilla offers a user-friendly interface that allows researchers to create multiplayer studies without the need for coding expertise.
+Multiplayer Tool: Gorilla offers a user-friendly interface that allows researchers to create online experiments without the need for coding expertise.
 The multiplayer functionality has been added to the main task builder, such that all the functionality available in the task builder (reactions times, mouse-tracking, drag and drop, drawing etc) are available in multiplayer too!
 Researchers can build their task just as if it was a solo, single-player task, and then simply specify which elements on each screen should be visible to each player.
 They can also configure responses and other data to be saved to synchronised, networked variables, making it easy to capture a response from Player A and then show it to Player B in real time.
 Gorilla handles all of the complex synchronisation and also supports text and video chat, ensuring participants believe they are in a genuinely interactive experiment.
 The text chat records are also available as part of the experiment data.

 Lobby: To facilitate participation in multiplayer tasks, a lobby system is essential.
 Think of it as the waiting area where participants join before the task begins.
 If you’ve ever played Among Us, you understand the importance of a lobby!
 Gorilla incorporates this lobby functionality seamlessly into its experiment tree, ensuring a smooth transition from the recruitment stage to the start of the multiplayer task.
 You can even design your protocol to have multiple rounds where participants rejoin a lobby to be partnered up in different (random) pairs.